 Social media bullying: With the internet and mobile connectivity, came the rise of mass access to social media.
 While it is a great source of communication for the average person, it can also be abused by reckless people to spread false, harmful gossip about innocent people.

-Abuse of drugs, alcohol and medication: Unhealthy thinking may lead to substance abuse, but the opposite is also true.
-Abusers often start taking substances for reasons other than unhealthy thinking, but once they are caught in the web of addiction, depression and general negativity can set in as a secondary symptoms.
+Abuse of drugs, alcohol and medication: Unhealthy thinking may lead to substance use disorders, but the opposite is also true in respect to healthy thinkng patterns.
+People with substance use issues often start taking substances for reasons other than unhealthy thinking, but once they are caught in the web of addiction, depression and general negativity can set in as a secondary symptom.

-In cognitive behavioural therapy (CBT) we learn to notice cognitive distortions that could be causing us to feel angered or depressed in various life situations.
-Whether or not you are in therapy, recognizing and identifying these distortions up-front can be a helpful tool in the long run in tools of your mental health and wellbeing.
+In cognitive behavioural therapy (CBT) we learn to notice cognitive distortions that could be causing us to feel angered or depressed in various life situations and construct better ways of handling them when they occur.
+Whether or not you are in therapy, recognizing and identifying these distortions up-front can be a helpful tool in the long run in tools of your mental health and wellbeing specifically in respect to relationships.
 Despite the fact that they’ve been simplified into 11 categories, there’s a lot of overlap between these categories and many more subtle versions of each.

 The “all or nothing” mentality (also referred to as Black-and-White Thinking or Dichotomous Thinking)